ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 * NSX Manager - One cluster per region.
 * RiskForesight - An "all-in-on" VM hosted in the recovery region that has Asset Repositories and scheduled jobs that are configured for both the protected and recovery regions.
 * HyTrust CloudControl - One cluster per region.
-* vRealize Log Insight (vRLI) - One cluster per region and the use log forwarding/filtering between regions
+* vRealize Log Insight (vRLI) - One cluster per region and the use log forwarding/filtering between regions.
 * vRealize Operations Manager (vROps) - An analytic cluster on a cross-region network in the protected region and remote collectors in both regions.
 Recovery of the analytics cluster is done through replicas.
 * vRealize Network Insight (vRNI) – An optional manual installation in each region.
 * AD/DNS/NTP - HA VMs in both regions.
 Each region is a separate forest.
 * Veeam - A single Veeam Backup & Replication instance with a bare metal server in each region.
 The management components are located in the recovery region.
 Backup and file copies are used to provide off-site copies.
-Veeam replication is used to provide replicas of the vROps analytic cluster
+Veeam replication is used to provide replicas of the vROps analytic cluster.
 * Key Management Interoperability Protocol for VMware Service (KMIP) - An HA KMIP instance in each region.
 * Hyper Protect Crypto Services (HPCS) - A HA HPCS instance in each region.